BrewPi/brewpi-developerdocs/source/brewpi-embedded.rst

 reason.)

 Safe Mode Boot
 ``````````````
 On startup the system waits X [TODO] seconds before loading the last activated profile.
 The external code can stop this from happening by sending a activate profile command, specifying profile id -1.
 This prevents the profile from being loaded.

+System Objects
+^^^^^^^^^^^^^^
+Regular user-space objects are stored with a profile and created/removed by the user.
+In contrast, system objects
+are not bound to any profile but to the controller itself.
+These system objects are created by the controller.
+Most are typically read only with only a few being writable in some cases.

+Like user objects, system objects are

+The commands associated with system objects are:

+ - read system object
+ - write system object
+ - list system objects ??
+(Not sure if this is needed.)

+These commands operate similarly to their corresponding user object commands, but they use the system
+object container as their starting point.

+The system objects are provided as part of the application.
+For brewpi, we have these system objects defined
+in the system object space:

+ - 0: device id.
+Some devices have an intrinsic ID while others do not.
+Also, the number of bytes in the ID may vary.
+    Concretely, for an arduino, it is assumed to be always used with the localhost, so the id is a single byte.
+    For a spark core, the internal ID is retrieved.

 Comms Interface Format